quiboco/remote-hid-pico/README.md

 Example: nmap 192.168.0.0/24 -Pn -n -p 7374 --open

-Once we have the IP we will [write our payload](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript) in a file and we will only have to send it with Netat:
+Once we have the IP we will [write our payload](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript) in a file and we will only have to send it with Netcat:

 `nc <ip> <port> < <payload file>`